BienKieu1411/Title_Generation_StackOverflow/README.md

 3. **Generate title**
    - Click the extension icon in your browser toolbar
+   - Use Button "Test Connection" to check connection with backend
-   - The extension will analyze your question and generate optimized titles
+   - Use Ctrl + Q to analyze your question and generate optimized titles
    - Choose from the suggested titles

 ### API Usage